 Ian's Secure Shoelace Knot

 Also known as the "Double Slip Knot", this is a secure shoelace knot with a simple, symmetrical method of tying: Cross two loops and pass them both through the "hole" in the middle.
+This is a shoelace knot that won't come undone on its own!
 Great for serious sports or for securing slippery laces.

 Years after creating this knot, I found out that my new knot was not new and that I had simply re-invented an existing knot.
 See my Technical Info page for more details.

-Tie a Left-over-Right Starting Knot as shown, then make both laces into "loops" by simply doubling them back onto themselves.
+Tie a Left-over-Right Starting Knot as shown, then make both ends into "loops" by simply doubling them back onto themselves.
 People often refer to these as "Bunny Ears".

 Cross the two loops over each other so that the right (blue) loop ends up in front and the left (yellow) loop ends up behind.
 The yellow loop is now the right loop.